 If there’s a way in, they’ll find it.
 With that in mind, you’ll want a zip that goes up under the veil.
-Most manufacturers will provide some protection around the area of convergence in the form of a flap that has a Velcro strip.
+Most manufacturers will provide some protection around the area of convergence in the form of a flap that has a Velcro strap.

 Still, on the jacket, you want a good quality zip.
-Wardrobe malfunctions could be catastrophic if they happen while you’re standing over a strong maybe aggressive colony.
+Wardrobe malfunctions could be catastrophic if they happen while you’re standing over a strong, maybe aggressive colony.
 In addition to that, look at the stitching that holds the garment together.

 I cannot emphasize enough how determined these girls are to make you hurt when you’re after their hard-earned honey.